vistaprint/SkinnyJS/site/jquery.tutorialOverlay.md

 $("#tutorialOverlay").tutorialOverlay();

 // Returns a tutorialOverlay object that can be used in OO style code.
-$.tutorialOverlay.create({ content: "#tutorialOverlay" }).show();
+$.tutorialOverlay.create({ overlay: $("#overlay")[0] }).show();
 {% endhighlight %}

 For more information on the OO style, see [Tutorial Overlay object methods](#overlay_object_methods).

 #### Declarative overlay attributes

 When using the programmatic syntax to show overlays, you can use the following attributes to declaratively define settings for the overlay (note that these correspond exactly to the [Settings](#settings) you can pass to the tutorialOverlay programmatic API):

 * **data-overlay-zindex**: Can be used to set the z-index for the overlay.
 Don't use this unless you need to participate in a pre-existing z-index arms race.
 Defaults to 10000.
-* **data-overlay-onopen**: An inline event handler that fires when the overlay is shown.
-See [Events](#events) for more information.
-* **data-overlay-onbeforeopen**: An inline event handler that fires before the overlay is shown.
-See [Events](#events) for more information.
-* **data-overlay-onclose**: An inline event handler that fires when the overlay is closed.
-See [Events](#events) for more information.
-* **data-overlay-onbeforeclose**: An inline event handler that fires before the overlay is closed.
-See [Events](#events) for more information.
-* **data-overlay-destroyOnClose**: If true, the overlay DOM will be destroyed and all events removed when the overlay closes.
+//* **data-overlay-destroyOnClose**: If true, the overlay DOM will be destroyed and all events removed when the overlay closes.
 Defaults to ''false''.
-* **data-overlay-containerElement**: A jquery selector that specifies the parent container that should contain the overlay.
-Defaults to ''body''.
 * **data-overlay-hideOnClick**: If true, the overlay will be closed when the user clicks on it.
 Defaults to ''true''.
-* **data-overlay-showOnPageLoad**: Specifies the id of an element to use as an overlay and shows it on page load.
-* **data-overlay-overlayId**: Specifies the id of an element to use as an overlay.
-* **data-overlay-centerContent**: Specifies the selector of an element to center over the overlay.

 {% highlight html %}
-<span data-overlay-showonpageload="tutorialOverlay"></span>

 <div
     id="tutorialOverlay"
+    class="tutorial-overlay"
     data-overlay-zindex=20000
-    data-overlay-containerElement="body"
-    data-overlay-centerContent="someContent">
+    data-overlay-autoload="true"
-  <div data-rel="tutorialTip" data-target="#someImage" data-position="east">This tip will appear east of #someImage.</div>
+  <div class="tutorial-overlay-tip" data-overlay-tip-target="#someImage" data-overlay-tip-position="east">This tip will appear to the right of #someImage.</div>
 </div>
 {% endhighlight %}